 In 2000 the award of a Henry Moore Institute Fellowship allowed them to rest up a little, using our library for their own research interests, with no immediate outcomes expected.

 In different ways the work of Bik Van der Pol (who work collaboratively under this name) reflects and amends the institutions where it is shown, often by a quite literal use of a construction which mirrors an original space, such as a studio kitchen or a gallery bookshop, sometimes ‘imported’ from another gallery altogether.

 This time their work reflects the books which they looked at in the library of the Henry Moore Institute, and the images which they photocopied.
 After they left, and resumed their exhibition itinerary, they sent us back tracings of the photocopies which had retained their interest.
-These tracings - over 200, and all done in black-felt tip pen - will be pinned to the walls of the gallery in Leeds.
+These tracings - over 200, and all done in black-felt tip pen - are pinned to the walls of the gallery.

-This exhibition has been programmed to coincide with the major exhibition in the adjacent galleries of the Henry Moore Institute - the object sculpture - chosen by Tobias Rehberger, Joelle Tuerlinckx and Keith Wilson.
+This exhibition has been programmed to coincide with The Object Sculpture.
 The range of exhibits reflects many of the images among the Library Drawings.

 A facsimile sketchbook, in which all the drawings are reproduced, accompanies the exhibition.
 It includes short essays by Penelope Curtis and Lynda Morris.